gan-police/frequency-forensics/README.md

 ## Goals
 - Flag such content so that people is aware that the image/audio is fake.
 - Having an open source software available for the community (e.g., media) to check the vericity of content.
-- Benchmark for the community and extensions
+- Benchmark for the community and extensions (e.g., paper comes and they have to be able to avoid being recognized by our software but at the same time new comes).